-The Company is a master limited partnership ("MLP") and is not subject to the proxy solicitation rules as required by section 14A of the Exchange Act or §240.14a-20.
-Furthermore, because the Company has not ever been a TARP recipient, as defined in section 111(a)(3) of the Emergency Economic Stabilization Act of 2008, it is not subject to §240.14a-20.
-As a MLP, pursuant to the Company's partnership agreement, the general partner, Icahn Enterprises G.P.
-Inc.(the "GP"), has exclusive management powers over the business and affairs of the Company.
-That is, the GP's stockholders have the right to elect members of the GP's board of directors, who, in turn, elect the officers of the Company.
-Accordingly, the Company does not hold annual meetings to elect its directors.
+Icahn Enterprises is a master limited partnership ("MLP") and is not subject to the proxy solicitation rules as required by section 14A of the Exchange Act or §240.14a-20.
+Furthermore, because Icahn Enterprises has not ever been a TARP recipient, as defined in section 111(a)(3) of the Emergency Economic Stabilization Act of 2008, it is not subject to §240.14a-20.
+As a MLP, pursuant to Icahn Enterprises' partnership agreement, the general partner, Icahn Enterprises GP, has exclusive management powers over the business and affairs of Icahn Enterprises.
+That is, Icahn Enterprises GP's stockholders have the right to elect members of Icahn Enterprises GP's board of directors, who, in turn, elect the officers of Icahn Enterprises.
+Accordingly, Icahn Enterprises does not hold annual meetings to elect its directors.